How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Thermodynamic Driving Forces and Boltzmann Entropy

-We focus on an isolated system, the microscopic state of which is completely characterized by a state variable $\bsigma$, e.g. the configuration of a spin system.
+We consider an isolated system, the microscopic state of which is characterized by a state variable $\bsigma$, e.g. the configuration of a spin system.
 The system undergoes stochastic transitions, described by a trajectory $\bsigma(t)$ in state space $\Omega$, for which, for simplicity, it is assumed that it contains a finite number of states.
-Each state is accessible from any other by some trajectory (irreducibility), and ergodicity holds. \footnote{Description of systems by means of stochastic thermodynamics mainly refers to objects the dynamics of which results from thermal contact with some bath \cite{seifert2012,broeck2013,Bauer2013,bauer2017,bauer2020}.
-However, this approach may also describe complex dynamics of isolated systems, e.g. in order to evaluate the microcanonical ensemble \cite{bhanot1984,ray1991,ray1996,Oliveira2015,Oliveira2019}.} We now consider an ensemble of such systems, which makes statistics on the dynamics feasible.
-The $n-$point joint probability distribution function $p(\bsigma_n(t_n),.., \bsigma_1(t_1)) $, is then the probability of the path -, or more precisely for a continuous time, the probability of the class of paths with supporting points $\bsigma_n(t_n)..\bsigma_1(t_1) $.
-For simplicity we will still refer to this sequence in state space as path or trajectory.
-The dynamics is assumed to be stationary, i.e. these probabilities remain constant under a shift in time $t_i\to t_i+\Delta t,\; i=1\hdots n$.
-In equilibrium the arrow of time is absent, i.e. time reversal symmetry holds for the joint probabilities,

-Together with the assumption of a stationary transition dynamics this implies that the probabilities of a specific trajectory and its time reversal counterpart are equal, i.e. microreversibility holds.
-Hence, flow of any physical quantity related to transitions in state space, e.g. flow of energy, vanishes.
-Applying this time reversal symmetry to the 2-point joint probabilities directly reveals detailed balance as,

-This detailed balance is not restricted to transition between single states $\bsigma$, but it also holds for transitions between assemblies of states $\bSigma=\{\bsigma_i\} $.
-The respective 2-point joint probability is obtained by summing up over the respective single states (marginalization)
+For the stochastic dynamics holds (see also Appendix \ref{appendix1} for more background information about the assumptions) stationarity, irreducibility, and ergodicity.
+Furthermore, it is assumed that Gibbs's postulate of equal a priori probability of microstates in equilibrium holds, i.e. $p^{(eq)}(\bsigma)\equiv1/|\Omega |$.
+For transitions between microstates micro-reversibility, i.e. detailed balance holds.
+Together with equal a priori probability this implies equal transition rates between two microstates.